 Peterson argues that the claim that individuals in their 60s need to retire because they are washed up is nonsense.
 He offers research that suggests older Americans can be as productive as other age groups.
 (Interesting, irrelevant factoid: In pre-modern cultures retiring was considered a tragedy.)

-Peterson’s extrapolations are scary, albeit not accurate.
+Peterson’s extrapolations are scary, albeit probably inaccurate.
 If Medicare continues the growth rate it enjoyed the past three decades, it will consume 40 percent of payrolls a generation from now.
-That, of course, won't happen.
-The question is what changes will keep it from happening.
-While some debate million dollar programs, few talk about the trillions in unfunded liabilities, including state, local, and private pensions.
+That, of course, will not happen.

 The view that immigration will help fix retirement problems is a myth.
 Whatever the moral, social, economic, and environmental benefits and harms of immigration, immigration is unhelpful for the public and private pension messes.
 According to the Government Accounting Office, the mean number of years spent working before collecting Social Security by native-born citizens is nearly twice as great as the mean for immigrants (20.5 years compared with 10.5 years}.
 The mean age of immigrants is only five years younger than the nation as a whole.
 Increasing legal immigration from eight hundred thousand a year to 1.4 million a year results in 19 percent of the population being 65 and over in 2050.
 Keeping legal immigration at current levels results in 20 percent of the population being 65 and over in 2050.
-Immigrants collect less in Social Security benefits but their Medicare costs are similar and, most important, they pay far less in lifetime taxes because their incomes are lower, and they spend fewer years in the labor force.
-The only way immigration could help is if it were restricted to individuals in their teens and twenties.
+Immigrants collect less in Social Security benefits but their Medicare costs are similar and, most important, they pay far less in lifetime taxes because their incomes are lower.

-Peterson's tone is apocalyptic and that makes him an easy target, but the consequences of our retirement system need not be apocalyptic to be unjust.
+Peterson's tone is excessively apocalyptic and that makes him an easy target, but the consequences of our retirement system need not be apocalyptic to be unjust.
 In addition to the social and economic costs of early retirements we lose the moral and social productivity of healthy retirees.
 We lose tax revenues, revenues that could be used to change the moral complexion of this planet.
-The United States can afford the costs.
+The United States can afford the costs of early retirements.
 The question is should it pay the costs.

 Peterson's critics say he intends to throw poor 80-year-olds into the street.
-They try ad hominem attacks by appealing to the circumstances of our parents.
 The problem of the public and private pension disasters is not the size of the social security check for poor eighty-year-olds.
-A problem is wealthy retirees and the huge numbers of healthy retirees in their 40s, 50s, and 60s.
-And soaring medicare costs may be the biggest pension problem.
-The biggest issue is not whether we can afford the costs, but whether we should choose the costs and opportunity losses.
+A problem is wealthy retirees and the huge numbers of healthy retirees in their 40s, 50s, and early 60s.
+Soaring medicare costs may be the biggest pension problem.
 Because Americans can afford to spend money on something does not mean that they should.
-The Soviets could afford to spend an astonishing 76 percent of national income on defense in 1944.
+(The Soviets could afford to spend an astonishing 76 percent of national income on defense in 1944.)

-The claim that European countries already live with higher levels of retirees, and ergo, we should not be concerned is nonsense.
-American retirees expect much more expensive medical care than current Europeans.
-Current retirees in Europe create enormous costs for their societies.
-America also has large military, law enforcement, trade deficit, and other costs that other nations lack.
+Some claim that European countries already live with higher levels of retirees, and ergo, so should we.
+But American retirees expect much more expensive medical care than Europeans.
+America also has far larger military, law enforcement, trade deficit, and other costs that many other nations.